A Gentle Guide for Parents

 - connection supports attention and listening

-When we support the underlying needs, listening often improves naturally.
+When we support a child’s underlying needs, listening often improves naturally.

 A Gentle Next Step